bennies/ooziezombie/README.md

 # OozieZombie

-This project should help with some of the oozie pains you might run into.
+This project should help with some of the [oozie](oozie.apache.org) pains you might run into.
 When you have close to a thousand coordinators running and you have a problem on the cluster the last thing you want to do is manually triggering a retry.

-If this happens in a weekend you would want it to keep retrying until you find time to look at the issue.
+But perhaps this will more serve as an example on how to use the oozie rest service for whatever needs you have.

 For now this isn't incredibly modular/generic and might drastically change.

 ## Main services